ArshadKhan-007/ArshadKhan-007/README.md

 🚀Passionate about building scalable applications and optimizing workflows.

-  Dedicated to designing efficient and impactful solutions.
+ 🚀 Dedicated to designing efficient and impactful solutions.

-  Diving into DevOps and cloud computing to streamline deployments and automation.
+  🚀Diving into DevOps and cloud computing to streamline deployments and automation.

-  Exploring AI and ML to understand how models work and how to code them.
+  🚀Exploring AI and ML to understand how models work and how to code them.

 📫 Reach me at: Arshadkhan627@outlook.com